This year marks the 85th anniversary of Mary Pickford’s radio show, Parties at Pickfair.

 A clip from Parties at Pickfair

-While there isn't any full episodes of Parties at Pickfair in known archives, hopefully more clips will turn up and become available.
+Hopefully more clips and complete episodes will turn up and become available.
 Here is a small 7 minute clip which appears to be the beginning of an episode.
 This is from the David Plotkin collection.
 Enjoy!

 Full Parties at Pickfair radio episodes